-BWMC modified its CON application on August 10, 2015, committing BWMC and UMMC to accept 50% revenue variability for cardiac surgery cases shifted from UMMC to BWMC, which the hospital noted was not required under the UMMS GBR agreement with HSCRC that permits revenue to be redistributed among UMMS affiliated hospitals without applying a revenue variability factor.
-(DI #17BW) According to BWMC, this will improve the cost effectiveness of its proposed project.
+BWMC modified its CON application on August 10, 2015, committing BWMC and UMMC to accept 50% revenue variability for cardiac surgery cases shifted from UMMC to BWMC.
+It noted that it and UMMC were not required to do this under the UMMS GBR agreement with HSCRC that permits revenue to be redistributed among UMMS affiliated hospitals without applying a revenue variability factor.
+(DI #17BW).
+According to BWMC, this commitment will improve the cost effectiveness of its proposed cardiac surgery program.
 BWMC presents two different calculations of projected cardiac surgery charges per case, a "rate center methodology" and a "traditional charge per case methodology" to calculate systems savings.
-It anticipates that the way in which HSCRC's market shift adjustment methodology is "constructed" will mean that the traditional charge per case methodology will be used to determine allowable revenue to be added to BWMC's GBR cap.
+It anticipates that the way in which HSCRC's market shift adjustment methodology is constructed will mean that the traditional charge-per-case methodology will be used to determine allowable revenue to be added to BWMC's GBR cap.
 However, it expects the rate center methodology will be used to determine the charges to be billed to payers.
-It uses this model to project that BWMC will realize a net GBR increase of \$4.6 million through the provision of cardiac surgery and existing cardiac surgery hospitals in FY 2018 affected by the new BWMC program will experience a \$6.5 million reduction in their cardiac surgery revenue, all incorporating the 50% variable cost factor, a net reduction in hospital charges in Maryland of \$1.9 million and, specifically for Medicare, a projected payment reduction of approximately \$690,000.

-BWMC states that this analysis makes it clear that its proposed project is cost effective and is consistent with Maryland's waiver agreement with the Centers for Medicare and Medicaid Innovation.
+It uses this model to project that BWMC will realize a net GBR increase of \$4.6 million in FY 2018 through the provision of cardiac surgery and existing cardiac surgery hospitals affected by the new BWMC program will experience a \$6.5 million reduction in their cardiac surgery revenue, all incorporating the 50% variable cost factor, a net reduction in hospital charges in Maryland of \$1.9 million and, specifically for Medicare, a projected payment reduction of approximately \$690,000.
+BWMC states that its analysis shows that its proposed project is cost effective and is consistent with Maryland's All Payer Model Agreement with the Centers for Medicare and Medicaid Innovation.

 BWMC claims that AAMC's "low charge per case results in part from maintaining certain outpatient services as rate-regulated, which is not a cost-effective practice."
 (DI #29GF, p.
 21).
 It states that the proposed AAMC program "appears efficient [because] it has a broad base of rate-regulated outpatient services to which it can allocate its overhead costs."
 (DI #29GF, p.
 21).
-In contrast, BWMC and other hospitals that have moved "certain outpatient services to an unregulated setting," have reduced the regulated outpatient services to which overhead cost can be allocated.
-Providing these outpatient services in a regulated setting, as AAMC will if its application is approved, can result in "higher charges to payers and patients, and is not the most cost effective way to deliver health care services."
+In contrast, BWMC and other hospitals that have moved "certain outpatient services to an unregulated setting," have reduced the regulated outpatient services to which overhead costs can be allocated.
+Providing these outpatient services in a regulated setting, as AAMC plans, can result in "higher charges to payers and patients, and is not the most cost effective way to deliver health care services."
 (DI #29GF, pp. 21-22).

-According to BWMC, the AAMC project will have a negative \$5.8 million impact on the All-Payer Waiver Test because AAMC anticipates shifting cardiac surgery cases from DC hospitals.
-It states that this will have an "unfavorable impact on the requirement that Maryland maintain an annual limit on the all-payer total hospital revenue growth," projected by BWMC to be in excess of \$5.8 million in AAMC's first two years of operation (DI #29GF, p.
+According to BWMC, the AAMC project will have a negative \$5.8 million impact on the All-Payer Test of the All Payer Model Agreement because AAMC anticipates shifting cardiac surgery cases from District of Columbia hospitals.
+It states that this will have an "unfavorable impact on the requirement that Maryland maintain an annual limit on the all-payer total hospital revenue growth," projected by BWMC to be in excess of \$5.8 million in AAMC's first two years of operation.
+(DI #29GF, p.
 22).